TrueBlocks/trueblocks-khedra/book/src/user_manual/getting_started.md

 ### General

-- `data_dir`: Must be a valid, existing directory and writable.
+- `dataFolder`: Must be a valid, existing directory and writable.

 ### Chains